Stone Town

 Local Tips

 Wander without a map.
-Getting lost is genuinely part of the experience — every wrong turn leads to something interesting.
+Getting lost is genuinely part of the experience, every wrong turn leads to something interesting, and the town is small enough that you'll always find your way back.

-Haggle at the night market.
-The first price is always 2–3x what locals pay.
-Be friendly about it.
+Haggle at the night market and in Darajani Market.
+The first price quoted is often 2–3x what locals pay.
+Be friendly about it, a smile gets you further than a hard bargain and if you can speak swahili, even better.

-The best photography light is before 8 AM and after 4 PM.
-Midday is harsh and flat.
+The best photography light, personally, is before 8 AM and after 4 PM.
+Midday sun is okay too, just find your light.